What do you get if you divide the circumference of a Jack-o’-Lantern by its diameter? Pumpkin π!—John Evans

 Halloween is among North America’s most successful commercial holidays, pulling in an estimated $9 billion annually.
 Just think of all the candy corn that could buy!

 The Halloween classic candy corn was created in the 1880’s by the Goelitz Confectionery Company.
 Formerly called “Chicken Feed,” the original packaging featured a rooster on the box, in an appeal to America’s agricultural roots.
 The recipe for the confection has remained largely unchanged since the 1880’s.
 According to the National Confectioner’s Association, 35 million pounds (that’s roughly 9 billion pieces of candy corn!) are produced every year.
 Despite that figure, as of 2019, candy corn was ranked as the #1 “Worst Halloween Candy” by Candystore.com.
-We’ll take that treat off your hands, candy corn-haters!
+We’ll take it off your hands, candy corn-haters!
+Love the look, but not the treat?
+Give yourself a candy corn nail look with this step-by-step tutorial!

 In the 1978 horror classic Halloween, the mask worn by Michael Myers is a William Shatner mask spray painted white with the eye holes re-shaped.